leclue/centos/README.md

   chown -R ec2-user ./centos
   EOF
   ```
-  2. Take note of the returned "InstanceId" after launching the KPL instance
+6. Take note of the returned "InstanceId" after launching each instance in order to create tags
   ```
   aws ec2 run-instances \
   --image-id ami-9be6f38c \